munificent/game-programming-patterns/book/state.markdown

 screen at the same time, we'll have problems.

-In that case, we have to <span name="fragment">create</span> a state object when we transition to it, like:
+In that case, we have to <span name="fragment">create</span> a state object when we transition to it.
+This lets each FSM have its own instance of the state.
+Of course, if we're allocating a *new* state, that means we need to free the *current* one.
+We have to be careful here, since the code that's triggering the change is in a method in the current state.
+We don't want to delete `this` out from under ourselves.

+Instead, we'll allow `handleInput()` in `HeroineState` to optionally return a new state.
+When it does, `Heroine` will delete the old one and swap in the new one, like so:

+^code swap-instance

+That way, we don't delete the previous state until we've returned from its method.
+Now, the standing state can transition to ducking by creating a new instance:

 ^code duck

-This lets each FSM have its own instance of the state.
 When I can, I prefer to use static states since they don't burn memory and CPU cycles allocating objects each state change.
 For states that are more, uh, *stateful*, though, this is the way to go.